Background pattern

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

 Lanvis contains lactose

-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 • Swallow the tablets whole with a glass of water.

 • If you need to break the tablet in half, do not inhale any powder from the tablet.
-Wash your hands afterwards
+Wash your hands afterwards.

 • your body size (surface area),